 There will also be references to the LdM Pre-Departure Guide.
 You will receive a site-specific guide from LdM about a month prior to the beginning of your semester.

 The Locations

 LdM's original campus in Florence was established in 1973.
 In recent years, they have begun to offer programs in Rome and Tuscania.
-For Fall 2018, we have students planning to go to Florence and Rome.
+For Fall 19, all UWEC students are planning to go to Florence.

 Florence/Firenze